-One of the most popular feature requests we’ve had at FullStory has been aggregated user interaction information — our customers want to see what their users are clicking and interacting with.
-They need a visualization.
+One of the most popular feature requests we’ve had at FullStory has been aggregated user interaction information for a particular page.
+Web analysts want to see their user behavior in aggregate.
+They want a visualization that summarizes the user experience.

-The de facto solution to visualize aggregated clicks and user interactions on a website has been “heatmaps” — like the Predator’s infrared Heads-Up Display applied to web pages.
+The de facto solution analytics tools offer for visualizing aggregated clicks and user interactions on a website has been “heatmaps” — like the Predator’s infrared Heads-Up Display applied to web pages.

-For web applications, heatmaps are graphical overlays that indicate the areas of heightened user interest and interaction.
+For web applications, heatmaps are graphical representations that indicate the areas of heightened user interest and interaction.
 There’s no standard to how these heat maps are built, but generally, red, orange, and yellow areas show higher user interaction and interest.
 Green and blue areas are for moderate interest.
-Dark areas are … forever alone.
+Dark or gray areas are ... forever alone.

 Areas of user interaction are determined through eye-tracking tools, session replay tools, or perhaps just aggregated clicks on links.